zeolearn/nodejs-text-tutorial/module5.md

 ## Building a Web Server

-This HTTP module support various several objects like http.server, request, repsonse, etc. Using http.server object's method, http.createServer() we can build our own web server.
-This function uses a callback to handle the incoming request from web and takes two arguments: request and response object.
+This HTTP module supports various several objects like http.server, request, respsonse, etc. Using http.server object's method, http.createServer() we can build our own web server.
+This function uses a callback to handle the incoming request from the web and takes two arguments: request and response object.

 This createServer() function is called once for every HTTP request that is made.
 Thus, it is also known as request handler as a convention.
 To listen to requests and send the response back to the client, there is another method that we need to define.
 It is called listen and it defines a particular port on which our server listens to incoming requests.